Karine Jean-Pierre makes history at White House

 “She’s a remarkable woman.
 She has a lot of experience.
 But the thing about White House press secretary is that your constituency is actually the American people,” said Donna Brazile, former acting Democratic National Committee chairwoman.
 “This is probably a different job than any job she’s ever done.”

-Jean-Pierre brings to the table some different experience than her predecessor Psaki, who said last week that she has spent more time in the White House than anywhere else in her career.
+Jean-Pierre brings to the table some different experiences than her predecessor Psaki, who said last week that she has spent more time in the White House than anywhere else in her career.

 Psaki also has more foreign policy experience, having served as a State Department spokeswoman.